 For Khalil Cumberbatch, it was never a question of whether he would go to prison, but when.

 Growing up during the 1980s in South Jamaica, Queens — a neighborhood that was decimated by the crack epidemic — Cumberbatch encountered “systems of oppression” everywhere he turned.
-Schools lacked adequate funding, police employed harsh tactics, and gang warfare made playing outside a life-threatening activity.
+Schools lacked adequate funding, police employed harsh tactics, and gang warfare turned pick-up basketball into a life-threatening activity.

 In this environment, “where everything you do can easily be criminalized,” conversations about imprisonment were as common as those about girls and sports, Cumberbatch recalled.